Do1e

 ::: warning

-Special Note: After each run, the files at the target address will be exactly the same as those at the source address.
-If files are deleted at the source address, running sync will also delete the corresponding files at the target address (using rclone copy will not delete files at the target address).
+Special Note: After each run, the files at the target address will be completely consistent with the source address.
+If files are deleted from the source address and sync is run, the corresponding files at the target address will also be deleted (using rclone copy will not delete files at the target address).

 :::